-PeaceHealth St. Joseph Medical Center is committed to providing Continuing Medical Education activities (CME) that will aid our local physicians in promoting personal and community health, relieving pain and suffering, and treating each person in a loving and caring way.
+PeaceHealth St. Joseph Medical Center is committed to providing Continuing Medical Education (CME) activities that support our community physicians in promoting personal and community health, relieving pain and suffering, and treating each person in a loving and caring way.

-Our CME Program’s primary target audience is the medical staff of PeaceHealth St. Joseph Medical Center and referring providers.
-Our secondary audience includes PeaceHealth Southeast Alaska medical staff and referring providers, physicians in San Juan, Skagit and Island counties, and allied health professionals working cooperatively with physicians to deliver personal and community healthcare.
+Our CME Program’s primary target audience is the medical staff of PeaceHealth St. Joseph Medical Center and community providers.
+Our secondary audience includes PeaceHealth Northwest medical staff and community providers in Southeast Alaska, San Juan, Skagit and Island counties, and health professionals working cooperatively with physicians to deliver personal and community health care.

 - Assessing and meeting the educational needs of our physicians

 - Promoting communication and collaboration within the physician community, both across and within specialties

 - Providing timely, relevant, accessible and inspiring activities that bridge the gap between emerging medical advances and clinical practice